Why Have an Itinerary for Skopelos Island anyway?

 Day 7 - Catching up on missed opportunities - Allowing time

-This is the day that you can visit a beach or place you didn't have the time to fit in your previous 6 days here.
+This can be the day you can visit a beach or place you didn’t manage to fit in during your previous 6 days here.

-If, amazingly, you managed to fit everything in day by day, and looking for something new to conquer, here are my next 2 tips:
+If you managed to fit everything in and looking for something new to conquer, here are my next 2 tips:

 Have you conquered the 'top of the world' yet?
 Have you been to the highest peak of Skopelos Island?

-Not sure where that is?
-It's not the easiest to find, but if you follow my instructions on 'The Highest Peak of Skopelos and its Observatory', you will get an idea!
+It’s not the easiest to find but if you follow my instructions on 'The Highest Peak of Skopelos and its Observatory', you’ll reach the top much faster.

 It is a unique place.
 The kind that fulfils your sense of Achievement and leaves you with the most spectacular vista views.
 These pictures will occupy the best part of your cameras and your heart.

 The best times to get there is either in the morning, (as early as you can), or just before sunset.

 This way, you will allow for some time to have that last swim, or better yet, enjoy a Canoe paddling experience.

 It is a great chance to paddle up to some otherwise, off-limit shores.
 Go through some beautiful rock tunnels and become one with the perfect-blue Aegean Sea.